agilepro/baroque/src/pages/season-2022.md

 * 4:00pm
 * Holy Cross Parish Hall

-oin us for an afternoon of Medieval entertainment and elegant conviviality at Holy Cross’s Parish Hall, with its breathtaking views of Santa Cruz and a spacious and well ventilated interior.
-Delightful snacks and wonderful wine provided by Hallcrest Vinyards will enhance the afternoon’s mood.
+oin us for an afternoon of Medieval entertainment and elegant conviviality at Holy Cross's Parish Hall, with its breathtaking views of Santa Cruz and a spacious and well ventilated interior.
+Delightful snacks and wonderful wine provided by Hallcrest Vinyards will enhance the afternoon's mood.
 Concordian Dawn, ensemble for medieval music, specializes in twelfth- through fourteenth-century vocal repertoire, drawing on primary source material and focusing on socio-philosophical similarities between texts from centuries ago and the mindset of modern society.
 In so doing, Concordian Dawn produces a musical experience accessible to contemporary audiences, relating the human condition of the past to the familiar experiences of the present.

 * Pre-sales: $50
 * At door: $60